Shreeyak/dashboard-backtesting-trade/README.md

-# Svelte + Vite
+# Svelte + Vite, with Theming

-This template should help get you started developing with Svelte in Vite.
+This template should help get you started developing with Svelte 5 in Vite.
+It adds theming using Daisy v5, which is based on TailwindCSS v4.

 ## Recommended IDE Setup